wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MailChimp Forms by MailMunch allows you to painlessly add MailChimp sign up forms to your WordPress site as a popup, embedded widget or sticky top bar.
+The #1 MailChimp plugin to get more email subscribers.
+Painlessly add MailChimp sign up forms to your WordPress site as a popup, embedded widget or top bar.

 == Description ==